DataDog/documentation/content/en/workflows/build.md

 ## Context variables

 Creating useful workflows sometimes necessitates passing data from one step to another, or configuring steps that act on data that comes from the workflow's trigger source.
-Perform this kind of data interpolation with context variables.
+You can perform this kind of data interpolation with context variables.

 Context variables come in three varieties:
 - A small collection of standard **workflow variables** are present in all workflows.
-- Some steps come with built-in **Step output variables** that allow you to pass data from that step to a subsequent step in your workflow.
+- Some steps come with built-in **step output variables** that allow you to pass data from that step to a subsequent step in your workflow.
-- - **Trigger variables** are passed into the workflow by the triggering event.
+- **Trigger variables** are passed into the workflow by the triggering event.

 The **Context Variables** tab for each step provides a map of all context variables available to that step.

 {{< img src="workflows/context-variables.png" alt="The Context Variables tab" >}}

-Access a context variable by enclosing it in double braces (`{{`).
+Access a context variable in a step by enclosing it in double braces (`{{`).
 Context variables are available in fields marked with the `{{` notation.
 {{< img src="workflows/use-context-variable.mp4" alt="Use double fences in a supported text field to insert a context variable" video="true" >}}

 ### Workflow variables